nisseblink/blink_record/README.md

 How do I install it?
 ----------------
-* Make backup of your existing config.
+* Make backup of your existing tf2 config.
 You should always have a backup...
 * If you are using Ubuntu/Debian/Mint etc. Open a terminal and run (copy paste this):
 ```
-gksudo -- apt-get install -y ruby wget && \
+gksudo -- apt-get install -y ruby ruby-inotify wget && \
-sudo gem install inotify && \
 wget https://github.com/nisseblink/blink_record/archive/master.zip -O blink_record-master.zip && \
 unzip -o blink_record-master.zip && cd blink_record-master && ./installer.rb && \
 ```